mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Carrier

 A Telecommunications Service Provider.
 The company that a phone connects to is the target carrier for the phone number.
-You can also have intermediate carriers - Nexmo is one.
+You can also have intermediate carriers - Vonage is one.

 ## CDR